-A year ago, a friend from India gifted me a copy of a best-selling non-fiction book with the word “Surrender” in the title, because we had on-going email metaphysical discussions and he knew I was writing about that stuff in this blog.
+A year ago, a friend from India gifted me a copy of a best-selling non-fiction book with the word “Surrender” in the title.
+We had on-going email metaphysical discussions, and he knew I was writing about that stuff in this blog.

 The book had raised some interesting questions for my friend regarding the existence of God, the nature of God, and man’s relationship and role with God – questions he could not answer as a brilliant man seeking to know the truth by reading diverse spiritual texts, as well as articles and books about those texts.